kartoffelquadrat/CalendarAggregator/README.md

 ## About

-[Original version](http://icalligator.changeset.hr/) (was not able to correclty parse anything with that)
+[Original version](http://icalligator.changeset.hr/) (was not able to correctly parse anything with that)

 ## Changelog